high level programming language and compiler targeting 6502 machines such as the C-64 and CommanderX16

 • all advantages of a higher level language over having to write assembly code manually

-• modularity, symbol scoping, subroutines
+• modularity, symbol scoping, subroutines.
+No need for forward declarations.

 • various data types other than just bytes (16-bit words, floats, strings)